hinimub/pngjs/README.md

 PNG.js
 ======

 PNG.js is a PNG decoder fully written in JavaScript.
-It works in Node.js as well as in (modern) browsers.
+It works in Google Apps Script.

 Usage
 -----